 In addition to this, staff who are tasked with collecting and delivering these loads must also take necessary precautions as well.
 Here, training and instructions will need to be provided to ensure that infectious diseases aren’t transmitted through the collection and delivery process.

-Hospital linen forms a core component of the workload – and profits – commercial laundries lay claim to.
+Hospital textiles forms a core component of the workload – and profits – commercial laundries lay claim to.
 Such high-yield clients, however, come with certain caveats.
 In the case of healthcare facilities, this takes the form of highly specific laundering requirements and the risk of infection.

 By adopting the right technology, facilities, and processes it is possible, however, to meet these challenges in an entirely successful manner.
 Beyond preventing the risk of infection and performing a faultless cleaning process, enjoying profits and loyal healthcare clients is, therefore, easier than previously imagined.